Gree

 Symptom

-Loud rattling or buzzing noise from indoor unit during operation.
+Loud rattling or buzzing noise from the indoor unit during operation.

 Indoor Mechanical Vibration / Loose Components